Google Product Manager Salary: What is the Average?

 Google product managers are responsible for taking care of all Google-based products and their respective product teams.
 They’re often considered software product managers within the company.
 For that reason, most Google product managers are also software engineers.

-Google often assigns group product managers to each product or service.
-They usually work alongside project managers, operations managers, senior product managers, associate product managers, and product marketing managers.
+Google often assigns group product managers to each product or company.
+They usually work alongside other experts such as:

 The primary duty of a Google product manager is to manage software product development.
 They help develop communication channels between internal product teams and external parties.
 They also coordinate with the marketing and sales teams to adjust and follow the product strategy.